Abenaesha/ne-news-FE/README.md

 This review sprint should consolidate your understanding of making a [C.R.U.D](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) application from a front end perspective.

+ _Note: You will come across a Cross-Origin-Resource-Sharing error once you start fetching data from your back-end API, which will need a slight update: [Express CORS Middleware](https://expressjs.com/en/resources/middleware/cors.html)_

 ## Objectives

 1. Pull together all the front-end skills, technologies and best practises you have learnt.